rubocode/frontier.nvim/doc/design/strategy.md

 Ken was aided by _Rob Pike_ who was also a former _Bell Labs_
 colleague.

 This is the difference between a nuanced and elegant approach versus a brute force approach.
-You are in such a hurry and have no time to contemplate the fitting abstractions and their relationships to enable you to dissect the problem down into focused components.
+If you are in a mighty hurry and have no time to contemplate the fitting abstractions and their relationships to enable you to dissect the problem down into focused components, you end up with a rushed design.
+There is always someone rushing you, especially if you have a boss or are part of a committee looking for money, power or fame.

 > So everybody is in a hurry, and many of our clients want to do
 > things in less time.